Bella Vista NSW 2153

 Physical activity is one of the most effective ways to reduce anxiety, improve your mood and release stress.
 Even if you’re in strict isolation, try and keep moving in whatever way you can.
 High intensity interval training (HIIT) is one of the best forms of exercise for easing the symptoms of depression and anxiety (^).
 There are many affordable or free mobile apps and even YouTube videos that can help you work out at home.
 A lot of gyms and personal trainers are offering online programs as well and some are even streaming online classes.
 For those who are new to exercise, less mobile or have underlying health conditions, just be sure to get your blood flowing by stretching and moving around the house throughout the day.
 Or go for a walk if you’re not in strict isolation.

 Without a clear end in sight, it’s difficult to put things in perspective.
 But try and remember that this is temporary and the world will soon be moving again.
 The world’s leading scientists, health professionals and public health experts are working hard to reduce the impact of this pandemic and develop new treatments and vaccines for COVID-19.
 This is a difficult time but it won’t last.

 If you live with family or in a small space with housemates, it might be hard to find time to unwind and relax.
-If you’re in desperate need of some downtime but you don’t have a room to yourself, take a long bath, go for a walk (if you’re not self-isolating) or put on some noise cancelling headphones and listen to your favourite podcast.
+If you’re in desperate need of some downtime but you don’t have a room to yourself, take a long bath, go for a walk (if you’re not self-isolating) or put on some noise-cancelling headphones and listen to your favourite podcast.
 You might need to ask your household not to bother you until you say so.
 At times like this, we all need to be extra respectful of each other’s boundaries and needs.
 Or get motivated to start something new like an online business.

 These are strange and unnerving times and it’s normal to feel unsettled.
 All of us will react differently to the changing circumstances but if you’re extra stressed or feeling overwhelmed, struggling to sleep, experiencing consistent anxiety or low mood, it might be a good idea to speak with a professional.
 We offer sessions with professional counsellors and psychologists via online platforms like Skype and Zoom and over the phone if face-to-face is not possible.